 Final Thoughts

 No matter where you choose to fly for your gorilla trekking adventure, you’re in for an unforgettable experience.
 Uganda, Rwanda, and the DRC each offer unique trekking opportunities but equal satisfaction is derived from encountering the gorillas, so it all comes down to your preferences, budget, and desired level of adventure.
 When booking your flights, be sure to coordinate with your gorilla trekking permits and transport options to ensure a smooth journey from the airport to the heart of the African rainforest.
-Gorilla Safari Consultants will always provide you with the best guidance.
+Explore Rwanda Gorillas will always provide you with the best guidance.

 The post Which Airports to Fly into to see Gorillas in Uganda, Rwanda and Congo? appeared first on Explore Rwanda Gorillas.